sheraadams/sheraadams.github.io/README.md

 **Course Outcome 1:** Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision-making in the field of computer science.

 In my work for this project, my team practiced communication in an Agile environment in which inclusion and iterative development are the expectation.
-For this project, initially we were tasked with building a travel website in which the user’s Top Five Destinations” would be shown as well as their description, and a hyperlink to the location package.
+For this project, initially, we were tasked with building a travel website in which the user’s Top Five Destinations” would be shown as well as their description, and a hyperlink to the location package.
 As the project evolved and changed over time, however, the focus shifted from all destinations to “Detox Destinations”.

 Suddenly, it became clear how important iterative development is in software development as elements would need to be changed before the end of the sprint.
 When the time came, the changes were simple to implement as a result of my adherence to software engineering best practices that produce modular, adaptable code that follows industry standard naming conventions.